celinedupuis/COM-480-data-viz/README.md

 # Project of Data Visualization (COM-480)

+## _Physical and human resources  in the healthcare system in Switzerland_

+**The goal of this project is to analyse the healthcare human and physical resources per canton in Switzerland.
+Does the number of beds in intensive care unit vary with the number of inhabitants per canton ?
+Does the number of resources per cantons vary with the growth domestic product per capita ?
+What is the gender repartition in healthcare practionners ?
+I will try to answer these questions through interactive dataviz, based on both recent datasets (2020) and historical data.**

 [Milestone 1](#milestone-1-friday-3rd-april-5pm) • [Milestone 2](#milestone-2-friday-1st-may-5pm) • [Milestone 3](#milestone-3-thursday-28th-may-5pm)

 ## Milestone 1 (Friday 3rd April, 5pm)
 **10% of the final grade**

-## _Physical and human resources  in the healthcare system in Switzerland_
 ### Problematic
 In the context of COVID19, physical and human resources in the healthcare system are at the center of the crisis.
 The _#stayathome_ movement is specifically important to slow down the propagation of the virus and avoid an overwhelming situation in hospitals and clinics.